aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2014/aspose-tasks-for-java-6-9-0-release-notes/_index.md

 |BarShape.None|No bar |
 |PresentationFormat.TaskSheet|TaskSheet presentation format |
 ### **Replaced Public Methods**
-The following public methods were added to existing classes as a replacement to existent deprecated methods (Java):
+The following public methods were added to existing classes as a replacement to existent deprecated methods:

 |**New Replacement Method** |Deprecated Method |
 | :- | :- |